qaware/protocurl/README.md

 ## Protobuf Text Format

-Aside from JSON, Protobuf also natively supports a text format.
-This is the only format, which `protoc` natively implements and exposes.
-(This is despite the fact, that every Protobuf SDK for the standard langauges also contains the JSON conversion capabilities.)
+Aside from JSON, Protobuf primarily and natively supports a text format which represents the fields 1:1 like in the wire-format.
+For instance, repeated fields are condensed into an array in the JSON format - whereas they are simply 'repeated' without an array type in the text format.

-This text format syntax
+This text format's syntax
 is [barely documented](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format),
 so this section will shortly describe how to write Protobuf messages in the text format.